nvtkaszpir/config-prusa-prometheus-json-exporter/README.md

 ## Known limitations

+- Works with Prusa Mini+ firmware 4.4.1, but should be easy to adjust to other printers, if they expose certain data over API in JSON format.

 - for now it supports only one printer instance (especially in dashboard), because I have only one printer.
 Feel free to create PR.

+- prometheus scrapes printer status every second, doing it more frequently becomes problematic

 ## Directories